Easy Keto Food ! Understanding Insulin & Ketogenic Diet

 - Retains sodium

 I do not want you to think that insulin is your worst enemy.
 It is an important hormone in our body and does have its benefits as well.
-But you need to understand how it works so you can use it to your advantage!
+But you need to understand how it works so you can use it to your advantage and find the best easy keto food when shopping at the grocery store.

 *(Some of us are more insulin sensitive than others and respond to macronutrients differently.
 To have a good idea on how you may react to insulin you must understand your body type.)